Austin is a public servant, a lawyer, and a proud Cleveland native.

 Austin, Anna, and friends

-As a public servant, Austin has been instrumental in pushing major initiatives across the finish line.
+As a public servant, Austin was instrumental in major wins for everyday Clevelanders.

-He helped pass the Residents First legislative crackdown on slumlords and out-of-state speculators, brought to a close the first major update to the city’s zoning code in nearly a century, played a critical role in launching one of the most progressive paid parental leave policies in the country, and set up systems to better hold companies accountable for stealing their employees’ wages.
+He helped pass the Residents First legislative crackdown on slumlords and out-of-state speculators, implemented the most progressive initiatives in Ohio to help close the gender and racial wage gap, brought to a close the first major update to the city’s zoning code in nearly a century, brought about Cleveland’s first-ever regulations for tobacco products and smoke shops, and set up systems to better hold companies accountable for stealing their employees’ wages.

-Austin’s greatest point of pride in his role at City Hall was his successful work to secure a Crime Gun Intelligence Center for Cleveland, where federal resources are dedicated tracking illegal firearms and taking them off the streets.
+The highlight of Austin’s time in City Hall was his successful work to secure a Crime Gun Intelligence Center for Cleveland, where federal resources are dedicated tracking illegal firearms and taking them off the streets.

 Austin, Anna, and family

-Austin and his wife, Anna, live in the historic Tremont neighborhood, where Austin co-chairs the South of Jefferson Block Club.
-Their home was built in 1870 and is a perfect reflection of Cleveland’s past and present: it overlooks the steel mill, but also featuring a dog bath installed by more recent occupants.
+Austin and his wife, Anna, live in the historic Tremont neighborhood, where Austin co-chaired the South of Jefferson Block Club.
+Their home was built in 1870 and is a perfect reflection of Cleveland’s past and present: it overlooks the steel mill, but it also came with a room just for bathing dogs that more recent occupants installed.

 You can usually find Austin and Anna enjoying sunset on Whiskey Island, unwinding at Porco, or launching a kayak near Merwin’s Wharf.
 Their community has so much heart.
 For them, there’s nothing better than being a Clevelander—rooted in community, pushing for change, and making a difference for the city we call home.